-The model {\textsc{vertex addition}$_{NN}$ broadly follows neural approaches to transition-based parsing (e.g.\ \citet{D14-1082}): we predict $y_i$ using a LSTM classifier with a standard max-pooling architecture \cite{D17-1070}, implemented with a common neural framework \cite{Gardner2017AllenNLP}.
-Our classifier maintains four vocabulary embeddings matrixes, corresponding to the four disjoint subsets $C \cup \neg C \cup P \cup \{v_i\} = V$.
+\textbf{Model One.} Our {\textsc{vertex addition}$_{NN}$ model broadly follows neural approaches to transition-based parsing (e.g.\ \citet{D14-1082}): we predict $y_i$ using a LSTM classifier with a standard max-pooling architecture \cite{D17-1070}, implemented with a common neural framework \cite{Gardner2017AllenNLP}.
+Our classifier maintains four vocabulary embeddings matrixes, corresponding to the four disjoint subsets $C_i \cup \neg C_i \cup P_i \cup \{v_i\} = V$.
 Each LSTM input vector $x_t$ comes from the appropriate embedding for $v_t \in V$, depending on the state of the compression system at timestep $i$.
-The appendix details hyperparameter tuning and network optimization.
+The appendix details network tuning and optimization.

-The model \textsc{vertex addition}$_{LR}$ uses binary logistic regression,\footnote{We implement with Python 3 using scikit-learn \cite{Pedregosa:2011:SML:1953048.2078195}.
-We tune the inverse regularization constant to $c=10$ via grid search over powers of ten, to optimize validation set F1.} with features that fall into 3 classes.
+\textbf{Model Two.} Our \textsc{vertex addition}$_{LR}$ model uses binary logistic regression,\footnote{We implement with Python 3 using scikit-learn \cite{Pedregosa:2011:SML:1953048.2078195}.
+We tune the inverse regularization constant to $c=10$ via grid search over powers of ten, to optimize validation set F1.} with 3 classes of features.

-\textbf{Edge features} describe the properties of the edge $(u,v_i)$ between $v_i \in P_i$ and $u \in C_i$.
+\underline{Edge features} describe the properties of the edge $(u,v_i)$ between $v_i \in P_i$ and $u \in C_i$.
 We use the edge-based feature function from \citet{filippova2013overcoming}, described in detail in the appendix.
 This allows us to compare the performance of a vertex addition method based on local decisions with an ILP method that optimizes a global objective (\S \ref{s:ablated}), using the same feature set.

-\textbf{Stateful features} represent the relationship between $v_i$ and the compression $C_i$ at timestep $i$.
+\underline{Stateful features} represent the relationship between $v_i$ and the compression $C_i$ at timestep $i$.
 Stateful features include information such as the position of $v_i$ in the sentence, relative to the right-most and left-most vertex in $C_i$, as well as history-based information such as the fraction of the character budget used so far.
 Such features allow the model to reason about which sort of $v_i$ should be added, given $Q$, $S$ and $C_i$.

-\textbf{Interaction features} are formed by crossing all stateful features with the type of the dependency edge governing $v_i$, as well as with indicators identifying if $u$ governs $v_i$, if $v_i$ governs $u$ or if there is no edge $(u,v_i)$ in the parse.
+\underline{Interaction features} are formed by crossing all stateful features with the type of the dependency edge governing $v_i$, as well as with indicators identifying if $u$ governs $v_i$, if $v_i$ governs $u$ or if there is no edge $(u,v_i)$ in the parse.